Skip to content

 A reputation signal you can audit: scores come with reasons and threat-list matches.

 IPBot’s risk scoring is designed to be explainable.
-Instead of a black box, responses include risk_reasons[] and threat_lists[] so you can build stable UI and internal policy rules.
+Instead of a black box, responses include evidence.signals[] with labels, severity, and confidence so you can build stable UI and internal policy rules.

 Example